 Later defined actions always over-ride earlier ones.
-So exceptions to any rules you make, should come in the latter part of the file (or in a file that is processed later when using multiple actions files).
+So exceptions to any rules you make, should come in the latter part of the file (or in a file that is processed later when using multiple actions files such as user.action).
 For multi-valued actions, the actions are applied in the order they are specified.
 Actions files are processed in the order they are defined in config (the default installation has three actions files).
-It also quite possible for any given URL pattern to match more than one pattern and thus more than one set of actions!
+It also quite possible for any given URL to match more than one "pattern" (because of wildcards and regular expressions), and thus to trigger more than one set of actions!
+Last match wins.